canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 - more Canadians using both the incorporation and sole-priorietorship or partnership routes
 - a sharp increase in people on the start a business page finding the grants and financing page

 This confirmed to us that we had a solid design pattern on our hands, so we've included sequential steps as an option for Canada.ca topic pages in the Content and Information Architecture Specification.
-Use this approach when
+When you've got evidence showing that thepoepl need to understand their tasks in sequence, use this to pattern to help them find what they're looking for.